syncfusion-content/fileformat-docs/File-Formats/XlsIO/FAQ.md

 ## How to overcome StackOverflow exception while calling Calculate method of IWorksheet?

-StackOverflow exception occurs when the number of <i>IterationMaxCount</i>, <i>MaximumRecursiveCalls</i> and <i>MaxStackDepth</i> exceeds in the CalcEngine.
-To avoid this StackOverflow exception while computing the formulas iteratively exceeding the maximum capacity, you need to set the values for these properties before calling <b>Calculate</b> method of <b>IWorksheet</b> interface.
+StackOverflow exception occurs when the number of <i>IterationMaxCount</i>, <i>MaximumRecursiveCalls</i> and <i>MaxStackDepth</i> exceeds in the `CalcEngine`.
+To avoid this StackOverflow exception while computing the formulas iteratively exceeding the maximum capacity, you need to set the values for these properties before calling the <b>Calculate</b> method of <b>IWorksheet</b> interface.

 The following code snippet explains this.